-The Knight kills or capture a piece on the same square that it lands on.
-Hippedy-hippedy-hop is another way to describe how the Knight moves, because he can hop or jump over other pieces, just as a horse would.
-He can only capture a piece on the hop, when he finally lands.
+The Knight kills or captures a piece on the same square that it lands on.
+Hippedy-hippedy-hop is another way to describe how the Knight moves because he can hop or jump over other pieces, just as a horse would.
+He can only capture a piece on the hop when he finally lands.

 Diagram showing Knight capturing Queen

 These same horses that were ridden by medieval Knights wore armor on their bodies to protect them in battle.
 Sadly, There are no armors however to save a Knight from being captured in chess.

 The Knight can be placed in an awkward position if it’s not careful.
 Although the Knight has the magic power to jump over other chessmen, sometimes he can still get stuck.

 Here, the white Knight has been blocked in by other white pieces.
 You can never land on or capture one of your own pieces, so the Knight will have to wait patiently until they move out of his way.

 Knights On The Rim Are Dim!